ArsalanDotMe/arsalandotme.github.io/_posts/2024-12-31-reducing-cloud-spend-at-edgio.md

 #### Data Flow

 1. When an end-user goes to the edgio console and starts log streaming for one of their deployments, their browser makes a websocket connection to AWS API gateway.
-2. The API gateway invokes the Logs Streamer Lambda which starts up and streams logs from Cloudwatch.
-In practice, it had to stream logs at least 10 seconds in the past because if you query for any more recent logs, there is a chance of missing logs which are not processed yet by Cloudwatch.
+2. The API gateway invokes the Logs Streamer Lambda which starts up and streams logs from CloudWatch.
+In practice, it had to stream logs at least 10 seconds in the past because if you query for any more recent logs, there is a chance of missing logs which are not processed yet by CloudWatch.
-3. As it detects new logs from Cloudwatch, it pushes the logs to the web socket connection via API gateway.
+3. As it detects new logs from CloudWatch, it pushes the logs to the web socket connection via API gateway.
 4. The console UI receives the logs via web socket and displays them in the UI.

 This architecture already fulfills requirement 1 which is to enable real-time streaming of logs but I needed to also fulfill the second requirement to ship logs to external destinations.